vmware-tanzu/application-accelerator-samples/where-for-dinner/spaces-beta2-deployment/README.md

 # Spaces - Beta 2 Sample App

-This directory contains pre-built deliverable packages of the Where For DInner application that can be installed in a run `Space` for the Beta2 release of Tanzu.
+This directory contains pre-built deliverable packages of the Where For DInner application that can be installed in a run `Space` for the Spaces Beta 2 release.
 It can consume either AWS RDS and MQ services using direct secret references or Bitnami MySQL and
-RabbitMQ using `ClassClaims`; If using AWS services, you will need deploy an RDS and Amazon MQ (RabbitMQ option) instance which is publicly available for the application workloads to properly run.
-It is also assumed that you have access to `Space` that has been configured with the proper traits.
+RabbitMQ services using `ClassClaims`.
+If using AWS services, you will need deploy RDS and Amazon MQ (RabbitMQ option) instances which are publicly available in order for the application workloads to properly run.
+It is also assumed that you have access to a `Space` that has been configured with the proper traits.

 ## Obtain Where For Dinner Deployment Repository

-The configuration files for deploying Where For Dinner to your space can be obtained by cloning the following Git repository and switching to the beta2 branch.
+The configuration files for deploying Where For Dinner to your space can be obtained by cloning the following Git repository and switching to the
+`wfd-spaces-beta2` branch.
 Run the following commands:

 ```
 git clone https://github.com/vmware-tanzu/application-accelerator-samples